Western Loop

 click on image to enlarge

-I must admit to having enjoyed a cold beer on a hot summer afternoon on this veranda on previous rides, but we were tight on time on this ride, so it was just a quick photo before heading along Canola Way to Cowra and the old Australian Hotel (est 1846).
+I must admit to having enjoyed a cold beer on a hot summer afternoon on this veranda on previous rides, but we were tight on time for this ride, so it was just a quick photo before heading along Canola Way to Cowra and the old Australian Hotel (est 1846).

 click on image to enlarge